-Fate is predetermined by demographics.The French philosopher and sociologist Auguste Comte famously stated that a nation’s destiny is determined by its demography.
-Currently, Asia has the youngest population in the world, and this trend is predicted to continue over the upcoming decades.
-By the year 2040, it is estimated that half of the global youth population will reside in Asia.
-Consequently, companies that are seeking to recruit the digital workforce of the future should consider this region as an ideal source of talent.
+Demographics determine fate.The renowned French philosopher and sociologist Auguste Comte stated that the destiny of a nation is shaped by its demographics.
+Presently, Asia boasts the most youthful population globally, and this trend is expected to persist for the following decades.
+By 2040, it is predicted that half the global youth population will reside in Asia.
+Therefore, businesses that are on the hunt for the digital workforce of the future should seriously consider this region as a prime talent source.

 It’s the digital era for the kings of the jungle.In a 2022 research paper by McKinsey & Company, a significant upsurge in technology adoption in Asia was predicted for the coming years.
 By 2022, about 16% of the Asian population was already online, and 67 million people possessed a smartphone.
 The same study also predicted that by 2025, half of the continent’s adult population will be connected to the internet.
 Currently, over 600 million people in Asia are online, and of these, 360 million people use smartphones.
 Businesses can leverage the growth of online users, which provides them with greater access to their employees.